RBVI/stringApp/doc_automation.md

 - `includeNotMapped` (optional) *boolean* Default: `true`

    Option for choosing whether nodes that cannot be mapped to STRING identifiers should be included in the new network or not.

+- `compoundQuery` (optional) *boolean* Default: `false`

+   Option for considering compounds when resolving the node identifiers and consequently querying STITCH instead of STRING.

 - `networkNoGui` **required** *String* Default: `current`